geometalab/jGeoTile/README.md

 The package jGeoTile consist of two main classes, namely Point and Tile.
 As already mentioned they allow you to convert various geo projections.

-The full API documentation could be found under //LINK TODO

 ### Point

 Example of the class Point.